NCIP/edct-formbuilder/README.txt

 	b. use pgAdmin (GUI) to create fbdev user (role)
 	c.
 Create FormBuilder database
 	d.
 Set FormBuilder database owner to fbdev user
-	e. run db creation script from source code (src/main/db/FormBuilder-db-backup.sql) and from src\main\db\ddls
-	f. modify fbdev search path (this is needed for SQL not to have to use schema name) ALTER ROLE fbdev SET search_path TO 'FormBuilder','public';
+	e. modify fbdev search path (this is needed for SQL not to have to use schema name) and install plpgsql language;
+	    psql -U postgres
+	    \c FormBuilder
+		ALTER ROLE fbdev SET search_path TO 'FormBuilder','public';
+	    CREATE LANGUAGE plpgsql;

 3) Configure your local build settings in ${workspace}/local-build.properties.
 The properties to pay attention to are: